harsh159357/contacts/README.md

 # Contacts

+A flutter project with Implementation of a Contacts app in 4 ways (API, Custom, Preferences and Sqflite).
+It consist some common operations like create, edit , search and view operations on Contacts.
+Contacts in this project are not linked with the contacts stored in your Smart phone.

 * [App in Action In 4 Ways(API, Custom, Preferences and Sqflite)](https://youtu.be/yj1XKuq9TIQ)

 ## App Demonstrating the use of Flutter and PHP.